terminal-index/NVIDIA-Optimus-Wayland/README.md

 # NVIDIA Optimus running smoothly on Wayland - detailed guide.

+#### Guide works only on Fedora <=39 KDE Plasma 5.X.
+Tested on Plasma 6 via solopasha COPR Repository - does not work properly - computer is stuttering and V-Sync is broken.
+Do NOT install, wait for full Fedora 40 KDE Spin release.

 This guide was written by ThinkPad and Linux passionate.
 The only mistake I've ever done in my entire life was buying a laptop with NVIDIA Mobile Graphics Card - I mean, its performance is awesome, but Linux drivers still sucks.
 I was so desperate about that so I discovered a way to use smoothly Intel/NVIDIA laptop on Wayland without swapping laptop to one with AMD Graphics Unit (blessing for Linux user).
 ## Results of my guide: